Wild VMs should import NICs and Disks

 (cherry picked from commit 5f5bc646edb660b44e0c4d7d19318a8c56c84e1b)

-#1 Updated by Tino Vázquez about 2 years ago
+#1 Updated by Tino Vázquez over 2 years ago

 - Subject changed from Wild VMs import ignore discs and NICs to Wild VMs should import NICs and Disks